jzhang17/open-websets/README.md

 The `useStream` hook provides a simple and powerful solution for this project's streaming requirements, but it has significant limitations regarding interrupted streams.
 Currently, if a user is on a page and the stream is interrupted, they can retrieve updated information by refreshing the page, but there is no mechanism to resume an interrupted stream mid-process.

 This limitation means users may lose progress on long-running entity qualification tasks if their connection is disrupted.
-While the underlying data persists in LangGraph's state management, the frontend cannot reconnect to an in-progress stream, requiring users to restart the entire process.
+While the underlying data persists in LangGraph's state management, the frontend cannot reconnect to an in-progress stream, requiring users to constantly refresh.

 ### Authentication and Security